GLOBAL MARKETS-Stocks, dollar jump as FBI clears Clinton in email probe

 By Chuck Mikolajczak

-surged on Monday, as did the U.S. dollar, putting them on track
+Monday, as did the U.S. dollar, putting them on track for their

-for their biggest gains in weeks after the FBI stood by its view
+biggest gains in weeks after the FBI stood by its view that no

 The news lifted a cloud over the Democrat's presidential